 If a parking lot is approaching 20 years of age, or if 25-35% of the total surface area is in need of removal due to significant damage, it is generally more economical and effective to completely reconstruct the parking lot.
 With proper maintenance, your new lot can last another 20 – 30 years.

-Proper evaluation and recommendations are critical to avoid any financial missteps to getting your parking lot back on-line.
+Proper evaluation and recommendations are critical to avoid any financial missteps in getting your parking lot back on-line.
+Contact us today.